parispijuan/Alira-Laser-Software/README.md

         4. Determine Extinction Coefficient
         5. Determine Cavity Loss
     The second mode is a data sandbox that loads sets of data and allows manipulation and plot generation of that data.

+## Running Unit Tests

+To run all unit tests, run `python -m unittest discover` in the `/src` folder.

 Contact: parisb@princeton.edu; parispijuan01@gmail.com
 Repo Website: https://github.com/parispijuan/Alira-Laser-Software